artsy/hokusai/docs/Review_Apps.md

     hokusai registry push --force --tag <name>
     ```

+    You may want to push subsequent build to the same tag - you can do so with the `--overwrite` flag.
+Also it may be a good idea to skip updating the `latest` tag in the registry, which you can do with:
+    ```shell
+    hokusai registry push --overwrite --skip-latest --tag <name>
+    ```

 4) Make sure your review app deployment will use the image you just pushed.
 This can be done by modifying the new `<name>.yml` file.

     There will be a `containers` subsection of the configuration that specifies the `image` that should be pulled from AWS Elastic Container Registry when booting up your review app.
 Update the value of that `image` so that it points to your newly tagged image, rather than the default staging image for that project.